Discover the powerful benefits of yoga for older adults, including lowering your blood pressure and cholesterol.

 "Silver" yoga, as it's sometimes called, focuses on adapting yoga's tenets of strength, flexibility, and emotional and physical balance to people over 50.

-Like Tai chi, yoga helps improve balance and reduce the chance of falling in older adults.
-One well-designed study looked at the effects of twice-weekly yoga for 54 men and women between the ages of 60 and 75.
+Like Tai chi, the benefits of yoga include improved balance and a lower chance of falling in older adults.
+One well-designed study looked at the effects of twice-weekly yoga for older adults, 54 men and women between the ages of 60 and 75.
 After 12 weeks, participants had developed significantly greater balance: they were able to stand on one leg — with their eyes closed, no less — for nearly two seconds longer than when they began.
 They also moved from sitting to standing almost four seconds more quickly.

 Benefits of yoga for seniors

-The benefits of yoga for flexibility are obvious.
+The benefits of yoga for older adults on flexibility are obvious.
 Yet since many poses involve weight-bearing activity, yoga can also help strengthen bones.
 New research has even shown yoga can help improve depression and lower high blood pressure and cholesterol in seniors.